Introduction

 Contact: spadon@dal.ca

 Ron Pelot has a Ph.D. in Management Sciences and is a Professor of Industrial Engineering at Dalhousie University.
-For the last 30 years, he and his team (MARS) have been working on developing new software tools and analysis methods for maritime traffic safety, coastal zone security, and marine spills.
+For the last 30 years, he and his team have been working on developing new software tools and analysis methods for maritime traffic safety, coastal zone security, and marine spills.
 Their research methods include spatial risk analysis, vessel traffic modeling, data processing, pattern analysis, location models for response resource allocation, safety analyses, and cumulative shipping impact studies.

 Contact: ronald.pelot@dal.ca